SAFE-Stack/SAFE-BookStore/README.md

         [ words 60 "Tomatoes taste VERY good!"]
     ```

-3. remove old 'view' code from the  viewPage function in `src/Client/App.fs` and replace it
+3. Remove old 'view' code from the `viewPage` function in `src/Client/App.fs` and replace it
     with:
     ```fsharp
-    | Page.Tomato ->
+    | TomatoModel ->
         Tomato.view()
     ```